 If you're using any intense topical treatments—aka any that contains retinol—you should discontinue use a few days before your micro-needling treatment, as harsh products could irritate the skin.

 Apply Products Upwards to Reduce Sagging Skin

 By now we know the importance of diligently slathering on a neck cream daily, but when it comes to how to actually apply it, many are not as versed.
 According to Helen Flamenbaum of Schweiger Dermatology Group, the neck area ages at a more rapid pace.
 "The skin on your neck is a little bit thinner than your face, and the muscle and skin tissue [are] weaker," she explains.
-For this reason, you'll want to use gentle pressure when applying your neck products, as tugging could lead to signs of aging more quickly.
-To avoid sagging and loosening neck skin, always move in upward strokes along your neck.
+For this reason, you'll want to use gentle pressure when applying your neck products, as tugging might lead to signs of aging more quickly.
+To try to avoid sagging and loosening neck skin, always move in upward strokes along your neck.

 Try Neck Patches to Add Lift

 We're not new to the concept of beauty patches.
 Whether it's for acne or blackheads, beauty patches come in all forms, and they're loved in the beauty world for their quick results, ease of use, and versatility in being able to wear multiple at the same time.
 If you've been busy building your collection of turtlenecks, consider incorporating neck patches into your skin routine.
 These ones by SiO Beauty are made up of skin-hugging medical-grade silicone that when left on overnight, promises to let you wake up to hydrated, silky-smooth skin.
 According to the brand, medical-grade silicone brings moisture up from the lower layers of the skin, which results in plump skin come morning.
 And because the patches are compressed onto the neck, it promotes a flat, smooth surface free of lines.